 Applicant must be at least 20 years old at the time of application and 21 years old at the time of appointment.
 There is no maximum age limit.

-Applicants must be a United States citizen at the time of appointment.
+Applicant must be a United States citizen at the time of appointment.

 3. JUDICIAL RECORD:

-Applicants must NOT have been:
+Applicant must NOT have been:

 Convicted of a felony;